-Ans. (i) If an object travels in a straight line and its velocity increases or decreases by equal amounts in equal intervals of time, then the body is said to be in uniform acceleration.
-The motion of a freely falling body is an example of uniformly accelerated motion.
+(ii) If an object travels in a straight line and its velocity changes by unequal amounts in equal intervals of time, then the body is said to be in non-uniform acceleration.

-Ques.3.
-A train starting from a railway station and moving with uniform acceleration attains a speed 40 km/h in 10 minutes.
+Q.3.
+A train starting from a railway station and moving with uniform acceleration attains a speed of 40 km/h in 10 minutes.
 Find its acceleration.

 Ans.
 Initial velocity, u = 0 km h-1, Final velocity,

 v = 40 kmh-1

 Time, t = 10 min = 1/6 h

 Q.1.
 What is the nature of the distance-time graphs for uniform and non-uniform motion of an object?